The 10 most expensive suburbs in Melbourne

-The influx of properties going on the market are slowing and buyers are taking their time and contemplating their decisions.
-FOMO (fear of missing out) is no more and buyers are not willing to take shortcuts or compromise like they were last year.
+The influx of properties going on the market is slowing, and buyers are taking their time and contemplating their decisions.
+FOMO (fear of missing out) is no more, and buyers are not willing to take shortcuts or compromise as they were last year.

-These are the suburbs with the highest median house prices in Melbourne, using data from Domain and Realestate.com.au.
+The following are the suburbs with the highest median house prices in Melbourne, using data from Domain and Realestate.com.au:

 1. Toorak – $5.18m